AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/12_classes.md

 // Hello, my name is Alberto and I am 26 years old
 ```

-As you can see our `Adult` inherited all the properties and methods from the `Person` class.
+As you can see, our `Adult` inherited all the properties and methods from the `Person` class.

 &nbsp;

 ## Extending Arrays

-We want to create something like this, something similar to an array where the first value is a property to define our `class`room and the rest are our students and their marks.
+We want to create something like this- something similar to an array where the first value is a property to define our classroom and the rest are our students and their marks.

 ```javascript
 // we create a new `class`room